smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 ### Services that are allowed on each transport

-During Version Negotiation, Core sends a matrix through Start Service ACK frame describing which service is allowed to run on which transports.
-Proxy honors this information and starts services only on an allowed transport (no matter if it is Primary or Secondary Transport.)
+During Version Negotiation, Core sends a matrix through Start Service ACK frame describing which service is allowed to run on which transports (Primary, Secondary or both).
+Proxy honors this information and starts services only on an allowed transport.
 The matrix can be configured through smartDeviceLink.ini file.
 Since RPC and Hybrid services always run on Primary Transport, only Video and Audio services are configurable.

 Our primary use-case is to run Video and Audio services on Wi-Fi and USB transports, but not on Bluetooth transport which has low bandwidth.
 A matrix can be set up to support this scenario:
 - When Proxy is connected using Bluetooth as Primary Transport, it initiates Video and Audio services only after TCP connection is added as Secondary Transport.
 If Secondary Transport is disconnected, Proxy stops these services.
 It will start Video and Audio services again once Secondary Transport is reconnected.
 - When Proxy is connected using USB as Primary Transport, it initiates Video and Audio services on Primary Transport.

-The transport types included in the matrix are listed in preferred order, for example, Wi-Fi > USB > Bluetooth.
+The transport types included in the matrix are listed in preferred order, for example, Secondary > Primary.
 In case the priority of Secondary Transport is higher than that of Primary Transport, Proxy will stop and restart services when Secondary Transport is added or removed.
 For example, when Video service is running on Bluetooth Primary Transport then Wi-Fi transport is added as Secondary Transport, Proxy stops the service and starts another Video service on Wi-Fi transport.
 When Wi-Fi transport is then disconnected, Proxy stops the service and starts another Video service on Bluetooth Transport.
 Please note that since we do not have such use-case right now, implementation of this feature will be in low priority.

 ### How Core determines that a single app initiates multiple transports